-I. Date: Student Name: ID#
+Date: Student Name: ID#

-II.
-Nature of Complaint:
+Nature of ( Complaint:

-III.
 Suggestion s for Resolution:

-IV.
 Findings:

-V. Resolution which occurred:
+Pacalution which occurred:

-Page 62
+which occurred.

 APPENDIX E: BSN Student Terms and Conditions for Clinical Practice

 In consideration of the opportunity for nursing clinical experiences provided by the Department and its clinical affiliates, I accept and agree to the following terms and conditions for those experiences.